liyupeng111/2022_VaccineVocabulary/readme.md

     ## 3 40213168 measles    rubella <NA>    <NA>
     ## 4 40213170 measles    <NA>    <NA>    <NA>

-Our tool first creates a table with all unique combinations of indication and mechanism of action in the input.
+First we create a table with all unique combinations of indication and mechanism of action in the input.
 Attributes that are not explicitly encoded in the decomposition of the input source codes are ignored.
 Two source codes with the same set of attributes are considered to be the same vaccine and mapped to the same concept in the new hierarchy.
-This table is known as a “formal context”.
+This table is known as a “formal context” in Formal Concept Analysis parlance.

     source("src/R/functions.R")
     ctx <- formal_context(df)